 Have you even been to Greece if you haven’t tried Greek coffee?
-While my preferred cup of Joe in Athens is an icy Freddo cappuccino from Coffee Island, in winter you need the real stuff: a thinker-than-thick cup of Greek coffee.
+While my preferred cup of Joe in Athens is an icy Freddo cappuccino from Coffee Island, in winter you need the real stuff: a thicker-than-thick cup of Greek coffee.
 They’re practically guaranteed to warm you right up!

 See Fireworks Over the Acropolis on New Year’s Eve!

 Umm…can you even imagine a better spot to appreciate fireworks?
 There’s also a big party held every year in Syntagma Square.
-Athens in a great nightlife city and New Year’s Eve is no exception!
+Athens is a great nightlife city and New Year’s Eve is no exception!